oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture7](images/privsl.png)

-**2. Defining a Security List for the Public subnet hosting the Load Balancer**

 The second set of ingress and egress rules being defined are attached to the public subnet housing the Load Balancer.
 This was achieved by utilizing the sl_data variable and specifying the oci-pub-sl-01 data block as its value.

-Copy the variable strings below and paste it into the set of empty curly brackets within the ingress\_rules list of the oci-pub-sl-01 data block.
+8. Copy the variable strings below and paste it into the set of empty curly brackets within the ingress\_rules list of the oci-pub-sl-01 data block.

 ```
 <copy>